topkecleon/telegram-bot-bash/doc/3_advanced.md

 ./bashbot.sh killback

 ```
-Note: Background Jobs run independent from main bot and continue running until your script exits or you stop if from your Bot.
-Backgound Jobs will continue running if your Bot is stopeda and must be terminated, e.g. by ```bashbot.sh killback```
+Note: Background jobs run independent from main bot and continue running until your script exits or you stop it.
+Backgound jobs will continue running if your Bot is stoped and must be terminated seperatly e.g. by ```bashbot.sh killback```

 ### Inline queries
 **Inline queries** allow users to send commands to your bot from every chat without going to a private chat.
 An inline query is started if the user type the bots name, e.g. @myBot.
 Everything after @myBot is immediatly send to the bot.